-The Product Strategy-Metrics Sandwich: How North Star Metrics influence OKRs through Product Strategy
+The Product Strategy-Metrics Sandwich: How to Align North Star Metrics and Key Results

-OKRs are one of the most helpful ways for product teams to prioritize their work and evaluate success.
-But what if a Key Result reads like a great Outcome, yet still measures progress toward the wrong destination?
-Then people end up optimizing for the metric, rather than the value it’s supposed to represent.
+OKRs are an effective way for product teams to prioritize their work and evaluate success.
+But when a Key Result reads like a great Outcome, teams can optimize for it even if it measures progress toward the wrong destination.

 Reading Time: 15 minutes

-In this article, you’ll learn how to move from long-term, value-driven strategic metrics to actionable quarterly Key Results, with Product Strategy bridging the two:
+In this article, you’ll learn how to move from long-term, value-driven strategy metrics to actionable quarterly Key Results, with Product Strategy bridging the two.
+While different, these terms have very dynamic relationships with each other, and we will explore that dynamism as a way to solve metric misalignments.

 Where to Begin?

-- Your Product Strategy feels uninspired or misguided because it lacks a Product Vision.
+- Your Product Strategy feels uninspired or misguided because it lacks a quantifiable Product Vision.

 - Your Product Strategy is hard to implement because your OKRs represent generic priorities.